 Legal Tech Products and Services Spotlight

 This section will serve to highlight various tech products and services on an informative, caveat emptor basis.
 Though a product or service may be discussed here, such should not be construed as the LSBA's recommendation, endorsement or review of the product or service (although occasionally, links to reviews by others may be included).
 Keep in mind that prices cited may often be lower than stated.

 Paperless Office Software:

 Are you a solo wanting to organize electronic documents and files without the cloud?
 Maybe a simple, relatively inexpensive software solution might work for you.
 Consider the following:

-FileCenter Standard ($99) and FileCenter Pro ($199)(as of 9-15-14) by Lucion Technologies offers a simple to install, easy to use document tracking system which allows you to organize, seach for and find scanned documents by keywords in the text.
+FileCenter Standard ($99) and FileCenter Pro ($199)(as of 9-15-14) by Lucion Technologies offers a simple to install, easy to use document tracking system which allows you to organize, search for and find scanned documents by keywords in the text.
 You can create your own filing system or opt to use the suggestions offered by the software.
 You can save files from your word processing program directly from File Central, can send emails from FileCentral and can upload files to it from mobile devices.
 Tutorials and tips are included as well as online support.
 The Pro edition supports advanced pdf functions and advanced scanning features (see side by side comparison chart).